monemati/multiuav-gazebo-simulation/README.md

 ```
 gazebo --verbose ~/ardupilot_gazebo/worlds/iris_ardupilot.world
 ```
-- After seeing "APM: EKF2 IMU0 is using GPS" message in console, you can use the command below in the first terminal for takeoff test:
+- After seeing "APM: EKF2 IMU0 is using GPS" message in console, you can use the commands below in the first terminal for takeoff test:
 ```
 mode guided
 arm throttle